spacetelescope/jdaviz/docs/specviz/displaying.rst

 Plot Settings
 =============

-To access plot settings for a particular viewer (including the spectrum viewer), click the |icon-settings-sliders| icon, followed by the  :guilabel:`Layer` tab.
+To access plot settings for a particular viewer (including the spectrum viewer), click the |icon-settings-sliders| icon in the viewer toolbar or open the :ref:`Plot Options<specviz-plot-options>` plugin.

 .. image:: img/specviz_plot_settings.png